vbanai/Time-series-analysis/README.md

 - Differencing + moving average + bringing back the trend<br>
 - One layer neural network<br>
 - Bidirectional LSTM model<br>
-Naive forecast proved to be the best model in predicting one future value<br>
+Naive forecast proved to be the best model in predicting the next one future value<br>
 <br>
 Technics I tried and being appropriate for predicting series of future values:<br>
 - AR model<br>